The Gadfly Bytes --

 cutting-edge biomedical research is blunted by religious qualms about stem

-cells, and as research funding for the National Science Foundation, the
+threatened, and as research funding for the National Science Foundation, the

 National Academy of Sciences, the Environmental Protection Agency, and other